-Shaboozey and Myles Smith team up on “Blink Twice,” a 2025 track from Shaboozey’s Where I’ve Been, Isn’t Where I’m Going: The Complete Edition.
-The songโs meaning centers on the pressure of growing up, the speed of life, and the emotional messiness that comes with chasing purpose while trying to stay grounded.
+Shaboozey and Myles Smith teamed up on the hit country-folk song “Blink Twice,” a track about the pressure of growing up, the speed of life, and the emotional messiness that comes with chasing purpose while trying to stay grounded.
+It has multiple themes, including regret, drinking, pressure, and the search for meaning.

 Verse 1: Worn Out and Coming Home